naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/dlpgnn_iclr25/README.md

 ```
 @inproceedings{dlpgnn_iclr25,
 title = {Towards Explaining the Power of Constant-depth Graph Neural Networks for Structured Linear Programming},
-author = {author = {Qian Li and Minghui Ouyang and Tian Ding and Yuyi Wang and Qingjiang Shi and Ruoyu Sun}},
+author = {Qian Li and Minghui Ouyang and Tian Ding and Yuyi Wang and Qingjiang Shi and Ruoyu Sun},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }